Invariant laminations for irreducible automorphisms of free groups: Definition of terms and background

-It is well known that every $T \in \partial \cvn$ either contains points $x \in T$ with non-trivial stabilizer ${\rm stab}(x) \subset \FN$, or else $T$ has {\em dense orbits}: This means that every orbit $\FN x$ of a point $x \in T$ is a dense subset of $T$.
-Note that this means that in particular the set of {\em branch points} (i.e. points with 3 or more complementary components) is dense in $T$.
-Of course, there are also trees $T \in \partial \cvn$ which have both, non-trivial point stabilizers, and dense orbits.
+For any $\R$-tree $T$ a point $x \in T$ is called a {\em branch point} if $T \smallsetminus \{x\}$ has 3 or more conected components.
+It is well known and easy to see that every $T \in \partial \cvn$ either contains an ``edge'' (i.e. a non-degenerate segment without branch points), or else $T$ has {\em dense orbits}: This means that the orbit $\FN x$ of any point $x \in T$ is a dense subset of $T$.
+Note that this means that in particular the set of {branch points} is dense in $T$.
+Of course, such a tree $T \in \partial \cvn$ with dense orbits may well contain points $x$ with non-trivial point stabilizers ${\rm stab}(x) \subset \FN$.